Is your blog is carrying its weight as part of your fitness, nutrition and wellness marketing strategy? These tips will help you do it right:

 2. Use an editorial calendar

 It doesn’t have to be fancy.
-We use Excel spreadsheets for our own newsletters and most of our clients.
+We use a Google Calendar that we set up specifically for that purpose.
 Any time you think of a good post idea, just add it to the calendar.
 Removes a lot of the stress of deciding what to write!

 3. Assign responsibility